reaganscofield/MunchTaskManagement/README.md

 - Tests run against the same database as the application
 - No separate test database is configured for simplicity
 - Ensure the application is running before executing tests

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-## 📄 License

-This project is private and proprietary.

-## 🆘 Troubleshooting

-### Common Issues

-1. **Database Connection Failed**
-   - Ensure Docker is running
-   - Check if PostgreSQL container is up: `docker ps`
-   - Verify environment variables in `.env`

-2. **Port Already in Use**
-   - Change `APPLICATION_PORT` in `.env`
-   - Or kill the process using the port

-3. **Tests Failing**
-   - Ensure the application is running
-   - Check database connection
-   - Verify all environment variables are set

-4. **JWT Token Issues**
-   - Ensure `SECRET_KEY` is set in `.env`
-   - Check token expiration
-   - Verify token format in requests

-### Getting Help

-- Check application logs in `src/logs/`
-- Review Docker logs: `docker-compose logs`
-- Ensure all prerequisites are installed
-- Verify environment configuration

 ---